 In the next window, press Create a new Wallet Database.

 You can create as many Wallets as you like, so make sure to give them some sensible names.
 Type your Master Password, making sure it is not the name of your dog or your birth date.
 Make it long and use a combination of characters.

 Below are some tips for creating a good password.
 Creating one that is hard to guess is essential, so I will advise you to use one of the free online password generators, which will help you with that.

 Try LastPass Online Password Generator, it is easy to use and great in creating strong and complex passwords.
 You can also read one of my other articles where you can find out How Often Should You Change Your Passwords?

 - You can use up to 31 characters when creating a Wallet.

 - Don`t use personal information.

-- Your dog name or birthday are very easy to guess or even find on your Facebook account.
+- Your dog’s name or birthday is very easy to guess or even find on your Facebook account.